LautaroZanzot/SOC-Automation-Project/README.md

 ## Objective

-The Soc Automation Project aimed to establish a full load Wazuh instance with Source Integration along with functional case managment using TheHive.
-Primary create a diagram for planification and check how data will flow.
+The Soc Automation Project aimed to establish a full SOAR solution incorporating Wazuh instance with Source Integration along with functional case managment using TheHive.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]